The Suffragist’s Sex-Crazed Kid Sister

 Atwater and Shattuck quickly convinced the president of the board of trustees, William Robinson, to grant them an audience at the trustees’ next meeting at city hall, then located on 4th and A streets (the current site of the A Street parking lot).
 Robinson, owner of a blacksmith and wagon-making company, reportedly agreed to host the women in order “to avoid being talked to death.”
 At the meeting on June 10th, Atwater, Shattuck, and Daisy Reed, a pianist and wife of a local physician, shared with the trustees their rationale for beautifying the parks.

-City Hall, Fourth and A streets, 1890s (Sonoma County History and Genealogy Library)
+City Hall, Fourth and A streets, 1890s (Sonoma County Library)

 With the exception of one trustee—William Stratton, owner of Petaluma’s first nursery and known as the state’s “Gum Wizard” for his pioneering cultivation of eucalyptus trees—the women’s arguments fell on deaf ears.
 Instead, they were peppered with explanations of “the cold facts,” and repeatedly questioned about where they expected the money to come from.